Gamewatchers Safaris Limited and Porini Safari Camps Mission Statement

-Gamewatchers Safaris LTD is an engaged partner of Travelife and as such has committed to;
+Gamewatchers Safaris LTD is a certified partner of Travelife and as such has committed to;

 - We abide by all Kenya labour laws.

 - We have an accessible human resources policy available to our staff which provides information regarding their rights under national labour and employment law, including their rights related to wages and benefits.